 MATH2240.
 Elementary Statistics (3) MATH2510.
-Calculus I (4) PSYC3640.
-Experimental Design and Statistical Analysis I (3); and, PHYS3640L.
-Experimental Design and Statistical Analysis I Laboratory (1) BIOL4980 must be taken at Northwest Nazarene University.
-Emphases: Select an emphasis from General Biology, Ecology/Biodiversity, or Pre-Medical.
+Calculus I (4) BIOL4980 must be taken at Northwest Nazarene University.
+Emphases: Select an emphasis from General Biology, Wildlife/Ecology, or Pre-Medical.
 GENERAL BIOLOGY EMPHASIS Objective: To prepare students for entry level jobs in biology or to prepare students for graduate school.
 Biology Emphasis Requirements.
 In addition to the core, the following requirements apply: Sixteen (16) credits selected from biology numbered 2000 and above.
-ECOLOGY/BIODIVERSITY EMPHASIS Objective: To prepare students for entry level jobs in ecology, wildlife, field or conservation biology, or to prepare students with similar vocational goals for graduate school.
-Ecology/Biodiversity Requirements: In addition to the core, the following requirements apply.
+WILDLIFE/ECOLOGY EMPHASIS Objective: To prepare students for entry level jobs in ecology, wildlife, field or conservation biology, or to prepare students with similar vocational goals for graduate school.
+Wildlife/Ecology Requirements: In addition to the core, the following requirements apply.
 A minimum of 16 credits including 12 credits from below.
 Animal Biology (choose 1):

 BIOL3300.
-Vertebrate Zoology: Ectotherms (3); and, BIOL3300L.
-Vertebrate Zoology: Ectotherms Laboratory (1) BIOL3320.
-Vertebrate Zoology: Endotherms (3); and, BIOL3320L.
-Vertebrate Zoology: Endotherms Laboratory (1) Birds and Mammals of South India - India (4) Plant Biology (choose 1):
+Vertebrate Zoology: Ectotherms (3); and,

+BIOL3300L.
+Vertebrate Zoology: Ectotherms Laboratory (1) or,

+BIOL3320.
+Vertebrate Zoology: Endotherms (3); and,

+BIOL3320L.
+Vertebrate Zoology: Endotherms Laboratory (1)

+Plant Biology

 BIOL3160.
 Plant Taxonomy (3); and,

 BIOL3160L.
 Plant Taxonomy Laboratory (1)

-Woody Plants - Great Lakes (4)

-Forest Ecology - Great Lakes (4)

 Ecology: Systems and Techniques (Choose 1):

+BIOL3250.
+Tropical Ecology (3); and,

+BIOL3250L.
+Tropical Ecology Laboratory (1) or,

 BIOL4240.
 Field Ecology (3); and,

 BIOL4240L.
 Field Ecology Laboratory (1)

-Wildlife Ecology - Great Lakes (4)

-Tropical Mountain Ecology - India (4)

-Restoration Ecology - Great Lakes (4)

-Wetland Ecology - Great Lakes (4)

 Students planning on attending graduate school are responsible for ensuring that graduate school entrance requirements have been met.
 It is recommended that students carefully review the admission requirements of the program which they intend to seek admission before selecting these courses.
-Additional recommended classes include: General Microbiology, Earth Science, and additional math (see above).
+Additional recommended classes include: General Microbiology, Environmental Science, and additional math (see above).

 ^{} Other Au Sable courses may be substituted with Department approval.

 Bachelor of Science, Biology, Pre-Medical Emphasis

 Objective: A course of study that is suitable for application to Medical, Dental, Optometry, Physician Assistant, Veterinary, and Graduate School in biology.

 In planning a college program, students should follow the requirements and recommendations of particular professional schools to which applications for admission are planned.
 Admission requirements vary from school to school.
 All demand a high grade point average and other evidences of superior scholarship.

 Pre-Medical Emphasis Requirements: In addition to the core, the following apply:

 BIOL4410.
 Biochemistry I (3); and,

 BIOL4410L.
 Biochemistry I Laboratory (1)

 BIOL4420.
 Biochemistry II (3)

 CHEM3220.
 Organic Chemistry II (3); and,

 CHEM3220L.
 Organic Chemistry II Laboratory (1)

 MATH2240.
 Elementary Statistics (3)

 Select electives from each of the categories below to equal a minimum of 9 credits.

 Anatomy and Physiology

 BIOL2010.
 Human Anatomy and Physiology I (3); and,

 BIOL2010L.
-Human Anatomy and Physiology I Laboratory (1);
+Human Anatomy and Physiology I Laboratory (1):

 BIOL2030.
 Human Anatomy and Physiology II (3); and,

 BIOL2030L.
 Human Anatomy and Physiology II Laboratory (1)

 BIOL3360.
 Vertebrate Comparative Anatomy (3); and,

 BIOL3360L.
 Vertebrate Comparative Anatomy Laboratory (1)

 BIOL3510.
 Studies in Histology (1)

 BIOL3620.
 Vertebrate Physiology (3); and,

 BIOL3620L.
 Vertebrate Physiology Laboratory (1)

 BIOL3820.
 Pathophysiology (3)

 Molecular

 BIOL3420.
 General Microbiology (3); and,

 BIOL3420L.
 General Microbiology Laboratory (1)

 BIOL3460.
 Cell Biology (3); and,

 BIOL3460L.
 Cell Biology Laboratory (1)

 BIOL3520.
 Developmental Biology (3); and,

 BIOL3520L.
 Developmental Biology Laboratory (1)

 BIOL3540.
 Immunology (3)

 Additional recommended courses include further biology and chemistry, and/or any of the following:

 BIOL3500.
 Bioethics (2)

 BIOL3850.
 Biological Foundations of Behavior (3); and,

 BIOL3850L.
 Biological Foundations of Behavior Laboratory (1)

 MATH2510.
 Calculus I (4)

 PHIL3520.
 Philosophy of Science (3)

 PSYC3455.
 Abnormal Psychology (3)

 Bachelor of Science, Pre-Physical Therapy

 Objective: To prepare the student for graduate studies in physical therapy or athletic training.
 The enrollments at the graduate schools are fixed, and students must compete for these positions.

 Administrators: